Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/mongodb_18_cluster_sizing/guide.en-gb.md

 #### Determine the RAM quantity

 The MongoDB's storage engine, WiredTiger, manages its own cache, where indexes and most recently read documents reside, among a number of other elements.
 Cache size is, by default, around 50% of the host machine total RAM.
-It is possible to customize the cache size for on-premise deployment; however, it is not advisable to do so.
+It is possible to customize the cache size for on-premise deployment.
+However, it is not advisable to do so.

 If we provision with a 32GB RAM per node, then we can assume WiredTiger will have around 16GB for its own cache.
 WiredTiger has a target threshold to keep the cache 80% full.
 After this limit, it will start to evict blocks.
 Therefore, only ~40% of the memory available on the host system will be used for cached documents and, most importantly, for indexes.